johnpuddephatt/zerowaste/src/tips/clothes-top-5-tips-for-buying-better.md

 ![](/uploads/will-i-wear-it-30-times_.png)

 4. **Buy secondhand**.
 There are so many places to buy great quality second hand clothes in Leeds, from vintage shops, charity shops to dress agencies.
 There’s something for everyone and every budget.
-Search for your closest one on our map.
+Search for your closest one on our [Zero Waste Clothing map](https://map.zerowasteleeds.org.uk/#/).
 Whilst you’re there donate or sell some clothes you no longer wear.

 ![](/uploads/buy-second-hand.png)

 5. **Check the brand**.
-If want to buy something new, then consider only buying from brands that have committed to carbon reductions and have signed up to recognised initiatives such as Textiles2030, [Sustainable Apparel Coalition](https://apparelcoalition.org/), the [Better Cotton Initiative](https://bettercotton.org/) or the [Sustainable Clothing Action Plan (SCAP).](https://wrap.org.uk/taking-action/textiles/initiatives/scap-2020)  If they’re not being open about it then it’s most likely they’re not doing anything.
+If want to buy something new, then consider only buying from brands that have committed to carbon reductions and have signed up to recognised initiatives such as [Textiles 2030](https://wrap.org.uk/taking-action/textiles/initiatives/textiles-2030), [Sustainable Apparel Coalition](https://apparelcoalition.org/), the [Better Cotton Initiative](https://bettercotton.org/) or the [Sustainable Clothing Action Plan (SCAP).](https://wrap.org.uk/taking-action/textiles/initiatives/scap-2020)  If they’re not being open about it then it’s most likely they’re not doing anything.

 ![](/uploads/7.png)

+Please let us know about all the ways that you've found of acquiring clothes that you value and enjoy wearing over and again, helping to reduce the impact on the planet.